Residential Pole Barn

 Next, it is time to prepare your building site.
 We ask for the pad to be at least 5' wider than the building on all sides (for example, a 30’x40’ garage requires a 40’x50’ pad).
 This creates the necessary room for our crew members to move around the building with ladders, lifts, and other equipment.

-Our customers usually pull their own permit and hire other contractors to prepare their building site, pour the concrete floor, and run electrical lines.
+Our customers usually apply for their own permits and hire other contractors to prepare their building site, pour the concrete floor, and run electrical lines.
 However, if you are located close to our Harrisonburg office, we can do all of this for you, meaning you don’t have to worry about a thing.

 Though our residential portfolio doesn’t feature any barndominiums, they deserve a special mention.
 We are able to build barndominiums, but only under special conditions.
 Below are three things to consider: